BennySkogberg/BennySkogberg.github.io/index.md

 ## Architect

-My first step making a website on git
+My first step making a website on git.

+Editing the file with Visual Studio Code, locally.
+Commited using Github Desktop.

 #Links
 [Syntax help](readme.md) with Github Pages